-Each year, the National Neonatal Audit Programme produces a parent and carer guide to the audit, Your baby’s care, available in English and Welsh.
+Yes, each year, the National Neonatal Audit Programme produces a parent and carer guide to the audit, called Your baby’s care.
+The guide is available in English and Welsh.
 We also produce a poster of results that neonatal units can display on the wall.

-You can view the full National Neonatal Audit Programme report and information about each hospital on NNAP Online.
+You can also view the full National Neonatal Audit Programme national annual report and information about each hospital on NNAP Online.